Outpatient Treatment Service is certified by the Department of Health Services (DHS) under Wisconsin Administrative Code Chapter DHS 75.13.

 According to Chapter DHS 75.03 (2)(c) – Determination.
 Upon receipt of a completed application for certification DHS shall review the application for compliance with this chapter, which may include an on-site survey.
 Within 45 days after receiving a completed application, DHS shall either approve or deny the application.
 If the application for certification is denied, DHS shall give the individual or organization applying for certification reasons, in writing, for the denial and shall inform the individual or organization of a right to appeal that decision under par. (i).

 The following applications are required for Community Substance Abuse Services (CSAS) certification for an Outpatient Treatment Service:

-- F-00273* (Word, 425 KB) Behavioral Health Services Initial Certification Application – Chapter DHS 94 – Patient Rights and Resolution of Patient Grievances
+- F-00273* (Word) Behavioral Health Services Initial Certification Application – Chapter DHS 94 – Patient Rights and Resolution of Patient Grievances

 *These applications are not required if the service is being added to an existing certificate

 A caregiver background check (CBC) is required to be completed for all applicants/legal representatives prior to the approval of any new license, certification or registration of a DQA regulated entity.

 - Review information for Licensee Applicants/License Holder Background Checks found on the Caregiver Background Check Process web page for the completion of the Background Information Disclosure (BID) form and Appendix.
 Complete either the Online Caregiver Background Check (CBC) process or the manual application process.

 - Also review information on the requirement for Employee Background Checks found on the Caregiver Background Check Process webpage.

 WI Administrative Code